neutron-org/neutron-dao/contracts/dao/pre-propose/cwd-pre-propose-single/README.md

 This is a pre-propose module that manages proposal deposits for the `cwd-proposal-single` proposal module.

-It accept NTRN tokens.
+It accepts NTRN tokens.
 If a proposal deposit is enabled (by default it is enabled) the following refund strategies are avaliable:

 1. Never refund deposits.
 All deposits are sent to the DAO on proposal